DOI10.47051/ROYJ3686

 Spanish common names: Coral ancla, coral rey.

-Recognition: ♂♂ 114.6 cmMaximum distance from the snout to the tip of the tail. ♀♀ 148.6 cmMaximum distance from the snout to the tip of the tail..1 In western Ecuador, true coralsnakes (genus Micrurus) can be distinguished from most, but no all, false coralsnakes by having brightly colored rings that encircle the body (rings evident on the belly), small eyes that are about the same size as the post-ocular scales, and no loreal scale.1,2 The Anchor Coralsnake (M. ancoralis) is one of four species of the genus occurring in the rainforests of western Ecuador.
-From these, it is the only one having black body rings arranged in triads.1,2 Although M. bocourti also has triads of black rings, this species occurs in dry forest areas and has a black head (red head in M. ancoralis).3 The small eyes and the presence of a red head cap separate this species from the Ecuadorian Milksnake (Lampropeltis micropholis).
+Recognition: ♂♂ 114.6 cmMaximum distance from the snout to the tip of the tail. ♀♀ 148.6 cmMaximum distance from the snout to the tip of the tail..1 In western Ecuador, true coralsnakes (genus Micrurus) can be distinguished from most, but not all, false coralsnakes by having brightly colored rings that encircle the body (rings evident on the belly), small eyes that are about the same size as the post-ocular scales, and no loreal scale.1,2 Micrurus ancoralis is one of four species of the genus occurring in the rainforests of western Ecuador.
+From these, it is the only one having black body rings arranged in triads (Fig. 1).1,2 Although M. bocourti also has triads of black rings, this species occurs in dry forest areas and has a black head (red head in M. ancoralis).3 The small eyes and the presence of a red head cap separate this species from the Ecuadorian Milksnake (Lampropeltis micropholis).

 Figure showing variation among individuals of Micrurus ancoralis